fuzailxkhan/fuzailxkhan/README.md

 - 🔧 I have a good understanding of software development best practices, including version control (Git), testing, and deployment.
 - 🎓 I'm continuously learning and exploring new technologies to improve my skills and stay up-to-date with the latest trends in web development.

-## Projects

-Here are some of the projects I've worked on:

-### <a href="https://github.com/fuzailxkhan/store">E-Commerce Store<a>
-My e-commerce store project is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, offering developers a comprehensive example of building a full-fledged online shopping platform.<br/>

-### <a href="https://github.com/fuzailxkhan/weatherapp">Weather App<a>
-My Weather App is a MERN stack application, built with TypeScript, providing current weather information for any location.
-Users can search by city name to view detailed weather data, including temperature, humidity, and wind speed.
-With a user-friendly interface, our app offers a seamless way to stay informed about the weather.

-Feel free to explore my GitHub repositories for more projects and code samples.

 ## Let's Connect

 - 📫 You can reach me via email at fuzailxkhan@gmail.com.